-Massive IoT refers to the Internet of things on an unprecedented scale.
+Massive IoT refers to the Internet of Things on an unprecedented scale.

 It is a global phenomenon, combining the power of a multitude of sensors, connectivity, and data processing to create new ways to solve problems.
 From the ability to monitor water quality to detecting when a shipment is on its way, the massive IoT is changing how we do business.

-And massive IoT applications are expected to expand rapidly over the next few years.
+Massive IoT applications are expected to expand rapidly over the next few years.

 Just think about it.

 Based on Ericsson's recent mobile report, 52% of all cellular Internet of Things (IoT) connections will be Massive IoT connections by 2025.

 Several key tech trends will drive this growth:

 - The rising popularity of NB-IoT (Narrowband-IoT) and LTE-M technologies as cost-effective alternatives to 4G/LTE